yorevs/homesetup/README.md

 improvements.
 Keeping HomeSetup updated is essential to benefit from the latest enhancements and bug fixes.
 If you have any questions or encounter any issues during the update process, feel free to reach out for assistance.

+## Known Issues

+- [In-Progress] We are aware that there is a problem with the cryptocode library when using python@3.12 and we are already working on a fix.

 ## Contacts

 - Documentation: [API](docs/handbook/USER_HANDBOOK.md)